getify/You-Dont-Know-JS/scope-closures/ch7.md

 // Kyle
 ```

-The inner `firstStudent()` function does reference `students` which is a variable outside its own scope.
+The inner `firstStudent()` function does reference `students`, which is a variable outside its own scope.
 But since `students` happens to be from the global scope, no matter where that function is invoked in the program, its ability to access `students` is nothing more special than normal lexical scope.

 All function invocations can access global variables, regardless of whether closure is supported by the language or not.
 Global variables don't need to be closed over.